PAS Giannina F.C.: Comeback and a new crisis (1997–2004)

 PAS Giannina was in the Third Division for the first time in its history.
 In 1997–98, it finished first and got promoted to the Second division.
 In 1998–99, it finished 4th, failing to get promoted to the First Division.
 In 1999–00, it finished third and qualified for the promotion playoffs with Egaleo and Panserraikos.
 PAS Giannina won Panserraikos 3–1 and draw with Egaleo 1–1.
 After that the club promoted to the First Division.
 In 2000–01, it finished 13th and qualified to the relegation playoffs.
-The club relegated after a 3-game playoff with OFI Crete.
+The club relegated after a 3-game playoff with OFI.
 In 2001–02, PAS Giannina finished first and promoted to the First Division.

 PAS experienced a fair degree of instability in these years.
 In 2002–03, PAS Giannina finished 14th.
 After the penalty of 90 points the club finished 16th and relegated.
-The penalty of 90 points imposed on it by the Greek football association (EPO) for financial reasons.
-There were a lot of financial problems in season 2003–04.
+The penalty of 90 points was imposed on it by the Greek football association (EPO) for financial reasons.
+The financial problems continued in the 2003–04 season.
 The club finished 14th and qualified to playout with Ilisiakos.
-The club lost 3–1 and relegated in the Third division for the second time in its history.
-The club turned on a semi-professional status.
+The club lost 3–1 and was relegated to the third division for the second time in its history.
+The club became semi-professional.